Update OCCI specification

 Since we will start with 1.4, a possible drop might generate migration issues for us.
 We'd like to prepare ourselves for such a case.

-#5 Updated by Ruben S. Montero about 10 years ago
+#5 Updated by Ruben S. Montero over 10 years ago

 - Status changed from New to Closed